marc24force/ibis.vim/README.md

 let g:ibis_profile_encrypted = 1
 ```

-By default the encryption uses OpenSSL, if you prefer to use a different approach you modify the following variables.
+By default the encryption uses OpenSSL, if you prefer to use a different approach you can modify the following variables.
 Note that you have to use `%s` as a placeholder for the key, which you will be asked to input once for each session.

 ```vim